youdontknowdemo/yamlchop/README.md

 ## What is this?

-So you know how the Jekyll static site generator in Github Pages works?
-You make these lightweight little text files with YAML front-matter and Markdown content, then the Jekyll system turns them into HTML pages like so:
+So you know the Jekyll SSG in Github called github.io or Github Pages?
+It is a static site generator uses lightweight little text files with YAML front-matter and Markdown content to publish slick low tech-liability HTML pages like so:

     ┌──────────────────────┐          ┌────────────────────────────────┐
     │title: My Blog Post   │          │<html>                          │